KatherineMichel/agile-sprint-playbook/uk-gov/service-design-phases.md

 * decision to progress to beta phase
 * final analysis on the research you have commissioned on user needs
 * options for the assisted digital support for your service

+## Beta

+Outputs
+* delivered a (private or public) end-to-end prototype of the service
+* a collection of prioritised work to be done (your backlog)
+* a user testing plan
+* accurate metrics and measurements to monitor your KPIs
+* tested the assisted digital support for your service
+* a working system that can be used, for real, by end users